RazorDevs/Deep-Aether/README.md

 # Credits

+- Deep Aether is property of RazorDevs, including 345boneshoss, Aethyus, TunefulTurnip and darksonic300.
+- Development by TunefulTurnip, darksonic300 and 345boneshoss.
-Deep Aether is property of RazorDevs, including 345boneshoss, Aethyus, TunefulTurnip and darksonic300.
-Art lead and music by Aethyus, Development by TunefulTurnip, darksonic300 and 345boneshoss.
-Art and music by Quizzly.
-Logo and background are by Simeeow and Aethyus.
-Special thanks to careful#4376 (on Discord) for contributing art.
-Music rights for "Nabooru" and "A Morning Wish" goes to Emile van Krieken.
+- Art lead and music by Aethyus.
+- Art and music by Quizzly.
+- Logo and background are by Simeeow and Aethyus.
+- Special thanks to careful#4376 (on Discord) for contributing art.
+- Music rights for "Nabooru" and "A Morning Wish" goes to Emile van Krieken.

 # Former Members